mdalmaruf/OnlineShopping/README.md

-# Online Shopping Application using Flask Project + Cloud Deployment Demo
+# Web Application using Flask Project + Cloud Deployment Demo
 ![OnlineShopping](/App.JPG)

 ## Open Visual Studio and select Create a new project